vtenfys/deno-npm-demo/README.md

 ## What is this?

 This demo shows how it's possible to use NPM packages (ones with an ES module build) with the [Deno](https://deno.land/) JavaScript runtime.
+[Snowpack](https://www.snowpack.dev/) is used to pack NPM dependencies for use with Deno.
 You can find ESM packages to try with Deno on [Pika](https://www.pika.dev/).

 ## How do I try it?